-The significant risks for the continuing viability of the Academy Trust relate to student numbers: an unfavourable Ofsted report would be highly likely to contribute further to the problem of falling rolls.
+The risks for the continuing viability of the academy trust largely relate to student numbers.
 A continued fall in student admissions is a threat to the future of the school.
 Both of these risks have been managed by the school leadership and staff who have striven over the past five years to improve the quality of provision and therefore achievement of students.
-The risk of an unfavourable Ofsted report was eliminated during this reporting period when the school was inspected by Ofsted and judged 'good' with 'outstanding leadership and management'.
-Governors are confident that this, together with a sustained public relations campaign, the new school build and local housing development, will reverse the recent admissions trend.
+Governors are confident that this, together with the 'good' Ofsted rating, a sustained public relations campaign, the new school build and local housing development, will reverse the recent admissions trend.